Boat excursions ‘Frane’

 Wooden boat with capacity 68 persons.
 Built in 1989.
 Size 17 meters long x 5 meters wide.
 Travel speed 8NM.

-Luxury speed boat with capacity of 26 persons.
-Coming in 2021.
+Luxury speed boat with a capacity of 30 persons.
+Starting in July 2022.
 Travel speed 18NM.

 Here are our most popular trips from Bol